yarvod/Comp_math/README.md

-# Comp_math
-This is my computation mathematics tasks
+This is my computation mathematics tasks.
+I code it on python 3